akash-network/akashjs/README.md

 ![build:main](https://github.com/ovrclk/akashjs/actions/workflows/release.yml/badge.svg?branch=main)

+**DEPRECATED:** This package is no longer maintained and does not support Akash Network v1.
+Please migrate to [chain-sdk](https://github.com/akash-network/chain-sdk/tree/main/ts), which provides a more developer-friendly API with full IDE autocomplete and TypeScript support.

 Connect and communicate with the Akash Network.
 Pure JS library can be used in browser for unsigned transactions, and with node.js for full compatibility.

 ## Packages